git-shubhansh/LeetCode/README.md

 # LeetCode-Problems
-This repo contains all those problem solution which I will be solving to practice and improve my DSA.
+This repo contains all those problem solution which I solve to practice and improve my DSA concepts.